caewok/fvtt-lib-ruler/README.md

     ```

 # Usage

+libRuler overrides methods of and adds methods to the base Foundry Ruler Class.

 The libRuler module overrides two functions of the Ruler Class: `Ruler.prototype.measure` and `Ruler.prototype.moveToken.` In doing so, the libRuler module deprecates `Ruler.prototype._highlightMeasurement` in favor of a nearly identical version of that function in a new `RulerSegment` class.
 In order to track changed Ruler properties across users, libRuler wraps `Ruler.prototype.toJSON` and `Ruler.prototype.update`.
 All of these changes are implemented using the [libWrapper](https://github.com/ruipin/fvtt-lib-wrapper) module.